1955 Atlantic hurricane season: Hurricane Janet

-Tropical Storm Eleven
+September tropical storm

 A tropical wave moved off the coast of Africa on September 18 and continued west-northwestward.
 It is possible that the system developed into a tropical depression the next day, although lack of data prevented such classification until September 23, when a nearby ship reported winds of 35 mph.
 An approaching cold front turned the system to the north on September 24.
 The structure gradually became better organized, and after turning to the northeast on September 26, the depression intensified into a tropical storm.
 This was based on a ship report of 45 mph winds, which was also estimated as the system's peak intensity.
 On September 27, the system became extratropical and accelerated its forward motion, dissipating within a larger extratropical storm south of Iceland on the next day.

-Tropical Storm Twelve
+October tropical storm

 A tropical wave was reported to have passed through Cape Verde on October 4.
-The system slowly developed a vertex as it curved in a generally northward direction.
+The system slowly developed a vortex as it curved in a generally northward direction.
 By early on October 10, two ships reported that a tropical depression formed almost halfway between the Azores and the Leeward Islands.
 After six hours, the depression strengthened into a tropical storm.
 While re-curving to the northeast, the storm attained its maximum sustained winds of 65 mph; the lowest atmospheric pressure recorded in relation to the storm was 1000 mbar, but the time of measurement is unknown.
 Although no significant weakening occurred, it eventually merged with an extratropical cyclone on October 14, while still well southwest of the Azores.
 During its extratropical stage, a ship in the area reported an atmospheric pressure as low as 979 mbar.